cooljacob204/subreddit-scraper/README.md

 `Scraper.scrape_subreddit_from_name(name)`

-This method takes in a string that is a Subreddit's name and scraps it's front page.
+This method takes in a string that is a Subreddit's name and scrapes it's front page.
 It stores the Subreddit's information in three types of objects: Subreddit, Users and Posts.

 `Scraper.scrap_post_comments(post)`